• Skip to primary navigation

 Finding a Co-packer

 Co-packers or contract packagers produce most food products in this country.
-Finding a small-scale beverage co-packer is not easy, especially in the beverage business.
+Finding a small-scale beverage co-packer is difficult, especially in the beverage business.
 You can also produce on a smaller scale in a commercial kitchen.

 The Center for Advanced Food Technology helped me find a reputable co-packer to produce my bottled tea.
-They had already audited the facility, so I knew it was compliant with good manufacturing processes.
+They had already audited the facility, so I knew it complies with good manufacturing processes.

 Understanding FDA Regulations

-Before starting a food business, you need to know that each food product requires different FDA regulations.
-It's imperative to create a product with proper labeling and packaging as well as safe production guidelines.
+Before starting a food business, you must know that each food product requires different FDA regulations.
+Creating a product with proper labeling and packaging and safe production guidelines is imperative.

 The FDA is particular about labeling.
-Most stores want your labels to be FDA compliant and will not carry your product if it is not.
-Nutrition labels are not a must when starting, but consumers look for them.
+Most stores want your labels to be FDA-compliant and will not carry your product if it is not.
+Nutrition labels are not necessary when starting, but consumers look for them.

-The Center for Advanced Food Technology made sure all my packaging and labels were 100 percent compliant with FDA labeling and nutrition regulations.
+The Center for Advanced Food Technology ensured all my packaging and labels were 100 percent compliant with FDA labeling and nutrition regulations.

 Recipe Protection

-It’s also essential to have a non-disclosure agreement (NDA) in place to protect your recipe since you cannot copyright or patent a recipe.
-Only manufacturing processes or literary expressions of a recipe like a cookbook can be protected.
+Having a non-disclosure agreement (NDA) in place is also essential to protect your recipe since you cannot copyright or patent a recipe.
+Only a recipe's manufacturing processes or literary expressions, like a cookbook, can be protected.

-Many people are exposed to your recipe during the manufacturing process, so a simple NDA reduces the risk of anyone sharing your information to ensure no one else replicates your formula.
+Many people are exposed to your recipe during the manufacturing process.
+Hence, a simple NDA reduces the risk of anyone sharing your information to ensure no one else replicates your formula.

 Marketing and Distributing Artisan Food